PDLT-University-of-York/test-split-site/docs/ultra/course-roles.md

 !!!
 Tip
-    User groups (aka "SITS Group Users" and "People Group Users") should have the Guest Role - this is correct!
+    Automatic enrolment user groups (aka "SITS Group Users" and "People Group Users") should have the Guest Role - this is correct!
 This automatically pulls user data from SITS and enrolls individual users with an appropriate role.
 Individual users should not have the guest role.